The AI Automations Dentists Will Actually Pay For in 2026

 For AI automation agency owners, dentistry is one of the most attractive niches available.
 The average general dentistry practice generates $800,000–$1.5M in annual revenue.
 A single no-show costs $150–$400 depending on the procedure.
 A lapsed patient who doesn't come back for their 6-month cleaning represents $300–$600 in lost hygiene revenue alone — and potentially thousands if they eventually need restorative work.

-This guide covers the specific AI automations dental practices will pay for in 2026, what to charge, and how to sell each one.
+This guide covers the specific AI automations dental practices will pay for in 2026, what to charge, how to build each one, and the exact words to use when you sell them.
+Dental is one of the most profitable niches for AI automation agencies.

 The Dental Practice Automation Landscape in 2026